janegilring/janegilring.github.io/_posts/2017-10-28-unattended-ms-graph-api-authentication.markdown

 **Resources**

 - [Working with Intune in Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/resources/intune_graph_overview)
-    -Important note from the article (per October 2017): *Intune APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+    **Important note from the article (per October 2017):** *Intune APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.*
 - [Integrating applications with Azure Active Directory](https://docs.microsoft.com/nb-no/azure/active-directory/develop/active-directory-integrating-applications)
 - [Using PowerShell and OAuth](https://foxdeploy.com/2015/11/02/using-powershell-and-oauth/)
 - [Azure Active Directory Authentication Library (ADAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-libraries)